Listen to your body to detect ovarian cancer

 - Nausea, vomiting, indigestion, loss of appetite, feeling full early

 - Abdominal bloating and/or cramping, abdominal-back-pelvic pain or pressure, increasing abdominal girth

 - Urinary frequency or urgency, changing bowel habits

 - Leg swelling

-Women with symptoms will undergo a physical exam.
+If you have symptoms, you'll undergo a physical exam.
 A pelvic exam, lab tests, such as blood testing for CA-125 (ovarian cancer tumor marker), and imaging by pelvic ultrasound can help aid the diagnosis, which is made by analyzing a tissue sample.
 If cancer is detected, then you'll begin meeting with specialists to treat it.

 Reducing your risk

-There is no specific prevention for ovarian cancer, although these general wellness practices are encouraged.
+There's nothing specific for preventing ovarian cancer, but following these general wellness practices are good for maintaining overall health: